Biosafety level

 A biosafety level (BSL), or pathogen/protection level, is a set of biocontainment precautions required to isolate dangerous biological agents in an enclosed laboratory facility.
 The levels of containment range from the lowest biosafety level 1 (BSL-1) to the highest at level 4 (BSL-4).
-In the United States, the Centers for Disease Control and Prevention (CDC) have specified these levels.
-In the European Union, the same biosafety levels are defined in a directive.
+In the United States, the Centers for Disease Control and Prevention (CDC) have specified these levels in a publication referred to as Biosafety in Microbiological and Biomedical Laboratories (BMBL).
+In the European Union (EU), the same biosafety levels are defined in a directive.
 In Canada the four levels are known as Containment Levels.
 Facilities with these designations are also sometimes given as P1 through P4 (for pathogen or protection level), as in the term P3 laboratory.

 At the lowest level of biosafety, precautions may consist of regular hand-washing and minimal protective equipment.
 At higher biosafety levels, precautions may include airflow systems, multiple containment rooms, sealed containers, positive pressure personnel suits, established protocols for all procedures, extensive personnel training, and high levels of security to control access to the facility.
 Health Canada reports that world-wide until 1999 there were recorded over 5,000 cases of accidental laboratory infections and 190 deaths.

 History

-The first prototype Class III (maximum containment) biosafety cabinet was fashioned in 1943 by Hubert Kaempf Jr., then a U.S. Army soldier, under the direction of Arnold G. Wedum, Director (1944–69) of Industrial Health and Safety at the United States Army Biological Warfare Laboratories, Camp Detrick, Maryland.
+The first prototype Class III (maximum containment) biosafety cabinet was fashioned in 1943 by Hubert Kaempf Jr., then a U.S. Army soldier, under the direction of Arnold G. Wedum, Director (1944–1969) of Industrial Health and Safety at the United States Army Biological Warfare Laboratories, Camp Detrick, Maryland.
 Kaempf was tired of his MP duties at Detrick and was able to transfer to the sheet metal department working with the contractor, the H.K.
 Ferguson Co.

 On 18 April 1955, fourteen representatives met at Camp Detrick in Frederick, Maryland.
 The meeting was to share knowledge and experiences regarding biosafety, chemical, radiological, and industrial safety issues that were common to the operations at the three principal biological warfare (BW) laboratories of the U.S. Army.
 Because of the potential implication of the work conducted at biological warfare laboratories, the conferences were restricted to top level security clearances.
 Beginning in 1957, these conferences were planned to include non-classified sessions as well as classified sessions to enable broader sharing of biological safety information.
 It was not until 1964, however, that conferences were held in a government installation not associated with a biological warfare program.

 Over the next ten years, the biological safety conferences grew to include representatives from all federal agencies that sponsored or conducted research with pathogenic microorganisms.
 By 1966, it began to include representatives from universities, private laboratories, hospitals, and industrial complexes.
 Throughout the 1970s, participation in the conferences continued to expand and by 1983 discussions began regarding the creation of a formal organization.
 The American Biological Safety Association (ABSA) was officially established in 1984 and a constitution and bylaws were drafted the same year.
 As of 2008, ABSA includes some 1,600 members in its professional association.